irtaza-khan/QCanvas/memory-bank/productContext.md

 QCanvas provides a unified platform that:
 - Translates between quantum frameworks seamlessly
 - Offers a single interface for all quantum computing needs
-- Uses OpenQASM 3.0 as a universal intermediate language
+- Uses OpenQASM 3.0 as a universal intermediate language (“Rosetta Stone”)
-- Provides real-time simulation and visualization
+- Provides real-time simulation and visualization via QSim (simulation-first)
 - Enables collaborative quantum circuit development

 ## How It Should Work